react-theming/storybook-addon-material-ui/README.md

 You can edit the theme settings in `Theme.json` files manually, but the **power** of this project is that you can _do it in your browser and see all changes immediately_ on your Material-UI Components.
 See **[Usage details](#usage-details)** to learn about working with themes.

-The [Storybook Boilerplate Project](https://github.com/sm-react/react-theming#storybook-boilerplate-project) contains many additional features for creating themable React Components, allows publishing your packages to `npm` and deploying your storybooks to `Github Pages`.
+:cool: The [Storybook Boilerplate Project](https://github.com/sm-react/react-theming#storybook-boilerplate-project) contains many additional features for creating themable React Components, allows publishing your packages to `npm` and deploying your storybooks to `Github Pages`.
 It includes linting and testing scripts and other useful `Storybook Addons`.

 </details>

-## Roadmap
+## Roadmap :mountain_cableway:

 We have many plans and ideas for further development.
 See [**projects**](https://github.com/sm-react/storybook-addon-material-ui/projects/1) about what kind of features we plan to implement in the future.
 We create this tool for your convenience and productivity, so we are always happy to [**hear**](https://github.com/sm-react/storybook-addon-material-ui/issues/new) your ideas and wishes.

-## Getting Started
+## Getting Started :page_facing_up:

 First, install the addon